 - At a concert — 100 to 120 dB

-- Thunder can also pack a punch at 120 dB if it’s very close.
+- During intense storms.
+Thunder can also pack a punch at 120 dB if it’s very close.

-It should be noted that earmuffs with modern technology provide a significantly higher level or protection than their older counterparts and, to a certain extent, diminish the need for dual protection.
+It should be noted that earmuffs with modern technology provide a significantly higher level of protection than their older counterparts and, to a certain extent, diminish the need for dual protection.

-For example, one common reason that dual protection might be necessary is because you often remove your earmuffs to hear your co-workers communicate (having earplugs to protect your hearing during these intervals would be necessary and beneficial).
-Earmuffs with bluetooth (or earmuffs with microphones and speakers of any kind) let workers keep their earmuffs on while communicating.
+For example, one common reason that dual protection might be necessary is that you often remove your earmuffs to hear your co-workers communicate (having earplugs to protect your hearing during these intervals would be necessary and beneficial).
+Earmuffs with Bluetooth (or earmuffs with microphones and speakers of any kind) let workers keep their earmuffs on while communicating.

-For workers using the latest and most up to date technologies, dual protection may no longer be necessary or preferred.
-Not only can the most modern earmuffs improve hearing protection, they can also improve overall on-site safety and communication.
-However, it’s important to follow the best practices of your industry and workspace, as well as to periodically check in with a highly qualified hearing professional.
+For workers using the latest and most up-to-date technologies, dual protection may no longer be necessary or preferred.
+Not only can the most modern earmuffs improve hearing protection, but they can also improve overall on-site safety and communication.
+However, it’s important to follow the best practices of your industry and workspace, as well as to periodically check in with a highly-qualified hearing professional.

 Get your hearing checked annually and discuss hearing loss prevention options with a hearing specialist to best assess your situation.

 Page medically reviewed by Kevin St. Clergy, Audiologist, on April 22, 2020.